Blogging & Content

 8) SYSTRAN

-Watch outs: Longer implementation cycles; budget accordingly.
+Watch outs: Longer implementation cycles; budget accordingly for deployment and configuration.

 9) Unbabel